ZhouJian26/ZhouJian26/README.md

 ### What's coming 😎

-- `brand new personal website` before the end this year, ya I know [currently](https://zhoujian.now.sh) is really old and ugly
+- `brand new personal website` before the end this year, ya I know the [current one](https://zhoujian.now.sh) is really old and ugly

 <hr>